py2ai/py2ai.github.io/_posts/2026-07-26-Ollama-Cloud-Models-SVG-Comparison-Duck-Jeep.md

   - SVG generation
 author: "PyShine"
 seo:
-  keywords: "best Ollama model for SVG, best LLM for SVG generation, Ollama cloud model comparison, deepseek vs glm vs qwen, LLM SVG benchmark, AI image generation comparison, duck jeep SVG, which Ollama model is best, Ollama cloud models 2026"
+  keywords: "best Ollama model for SVG, best LLM for SVG generation, Ollama cloud model comparison, deepseek vs glm vs qwen, LLM SVG benchmark, AI image generation comparison, duck jeep SVG, which Ollama model is best, Ollama cloud models 2026, gpt-oss vs deepseek, minimax m3, gemma4"
 ---

 # Which Ollama Cloud Model is Best?
-Duck Driving a Jeep SVG Comparison
+Duck Driving a Jeep SVG Comparison (13 Models)

 If you are wondering **which Ollama cloud model is best for SVG generation**, this post is for you.
-We sent the exact same prompt to 9 different state-of-the-art LLMs and let them draw a duck driving a jeep.
+We sent the exact same prompt to 13 different state-of-the-art LLMs and let them draw a duck driving a jeep.
 The results are wildly different, and they reveal which models are actually good at structured drawing tasks.

 This is the third in our SVG benchmark series.
 The prompt was: `Make an svg image about a duck driving a jeep`.
 You can compare with our previous benchmarks: